LEADING OFF: Ohtani excelling on mound, Javier an Astros ace - KTVZ

 By The Associated Press

 Angels two-way star Shohei Ohtani takes a scoreless streak of 21 2/3 innings to the mound when he starts at Miami on Wednesday night.
 Ohtani is 7-4 with a 2.63 ERA.
-He has won four straight starts, allowing just one run in that span.
+He has won four consecutive starts, allowing just one run in that span.
 He’s struck out 101 in 74 innings this year.
 The reigning AL MVP will pitch a day after his 28th birthday.
-This will be his first career pitching appearance against the Marlins.
+This will be his first career pitching appearance against the Marlins, who have won six in a row.
+Los Angeles has dropped four straight.

 Comments